Estimating Individual Responses when Tomorrow Matters

-In the second step, we estimate $\phi_i$ as the conditional expectation function in (\ref{eq_phi_identification}).
-Many approaches are available.
+In the second step, we estimate $\phi$ in (\ref{eq_action_empirics_short_gen}).
+Various approaches are available.
 For example, \citet{stock1989nonparametric} proposes a partially linear semiparametric approach.
 There are also various ways of incorporating unobserved heterogeneity.
 In the application, which is based on a two-period panel, we will {rely on the following specification:}